ehu009/2nd_mandatory/README.md

 ## Friends

-* Produce a people model (collection of people) that are the most relevant to to a given rider.
+* Produce a TopN people model (collection of people) that are the most relevant to to a given rider.
 This is the people you cycle the most together with, or pass on your way.

 # Hand-in